saviornt/NexusLite/Project_Development.md

 ## Future Enhancements and Optional Features

+- Add stricter redaction for secrets detection using the key matcher list and pattern-based value masking across outputs.
 - Add support for PQC encryption/decryption and signature verification of the database.
   - Use `pqcrypto-mlkem` for key encapsulation (`ml-kem-512`, `ml-kem-768`, `ml-kem-1024`).
   - Use `pqcrypto-sphincsplus` for signature verification (`128`, `192`, `256`-bit hash functions).